 When you make transfers from Canada in Canadian Dollars, we might ask you to upload a certified ID copy when creating your transfer.
-This should be a legible photocopy (or scan) of your ID document including a signed certification by a guarantor.
+This should be a legible photocopy of your ID document including a signed certification by a guarantor.

 Your guarantor can write the information themselves, but in order to make it a little easier you can download our short form here that has all the spaces for the information to be filled in.